DriveLab/coders-corner-help/readme.md

 After this, you'll be ready to use the platform.
 If you want to learn more (both on GitHub and general programming), have a look at these external resources.

-## Basic terminology and how to think of it all
+## Basic terminology and overall workflow

 *upstream*: Is the name of the repo you forked that lives on DriveLab's GitHub account.